ubahnverleih/WoBike/Lime.md

 Login is in two step:

-+ Request OTP code with your phone number to receive the OTP code via SMS
++ Request an OTP code that is sent to you by SMS
-+ Send back the OTP code to get a Auth token
++ Send back the OTP code to get an Auth token

 #### Request sms code